128technology/docs/docs/cc_fips_sec_firewall_filtering.md

 As part of the security hardening and certification process, the SSR has implemented the following firewall features to provide a more secure platform for network traffic.

+The SSR implements a stateful packet filtering firewall which allows you to define rules for filtering traffic.
+The rules may be defined for IPv4, IPv6, ICMP, TCP and UDP traffic.
+Only traffic explicitly identified in the traffic filtering rules as allowed is forwarded by the SSR.
+All other traffic is dropped.
+Firewall rules may be applied to each network interface separately, and the order of the rules is defined by the user.
+The TOE traverses the rule base for each network connection and implements the first rule that matches the traffic.
+The SSR inspects each packet independently, and no residual information for previously inspected packets influences the inspection.

 #### Revision History

 | Release | Modification |